 Bradford VTS Online Resources

-These resources are designed around the RCGP’s Curriculum.
-There are additional sections created by Bradford VTS.
+Resources are designed around the RCGP’s Curriculum (plus additional sections by Bradford VTS).

 Knowing yourself & relating to others